 Hungry, thirsty children are not happy children.
 Plan ahead and ensure you have a meal before you go to the mosque.
 If you’re planning on a longer stay, considering bringing along some snacks and drinks as well!

 Plan those all-important toilet breaks ahead of time.
 Your child’s internal body sense can easily become disrupted with the excitement of a new environment and experience.
-Hunger, thirst, and the urge to go to the bathroom can all contribute to sensory overload.
-Help your child manage their body and internal body sense with breaks and bathroom breaks.
+Hunger, thirst, and the urge to go to the toilet can all contribute to sensory overload.
+Help your child manage their body and internal body sense with breaks and toilet breaks.

 Advocate for your local mosque to be more sensory-friendly